Derrick White scores 30, Tatum stays in game after fall and Celtics beat Magic 103-86 in Game 1 - WTOP News

+“I just landed on it.
+It was throbbing for a second,” Tatum said.
+“It kind of went away.”

+And brought a sigh of relief for a Boston team just starting its quest to repeat as NBA champions.

-BOSTON (AP) — Derrick White scored 30 points, Jayson Tatum had 17 points and finished the game after a scary late fall, and the Boston Celtics beat the Orlando Magic 103-86 in Game 1 of their first-round playoff series Sunday.
+Derrick White scored 30 points, Tatum had 17 points and finished the game after a scary late fall, and the Celtics beat the Magic 103-86 in Game 1 of their first-round playoff series Sunday.

 Payton Pritchard added 19 points off the bench for Boston, which hosts Game 2 on Wednesday night.
 Jaylen Brown played 31 minutes and had 16 points on 6-of-14 shooting after missing the final three games of the regular season due to a lingering knee issue.